Serverless Functions#

 • memory (Union[str, list[str], None]) – Amount of memory to request for each VM, Coiled will use a +/- 10% buffer from the memory that you specify.
 You may specify a range of memory by using a list of two elements, for example: memory=["2GiB", "4GiB"].

-• disk_size (Optional[int]) – Size of persistent disk attached to each VM instance, specified in GiB.
+• disk_size (Union[int, str, None]) – Size of persistent disk attached to each VM instance, specified as string with units or integer for GiB.

 • gpu (Optional[bool]) – Whether to attach a GPU; this would be a single NVIDIA T4.